This article explains how to change the cost component structure in six steps without losing cost component history.

 Liaise with your Business Intelligence team, and prepare your analytics reports to have a clean history.
 You now have more cost components, and when checking past periods, their value may be zero.
 In the example shown in Figure 7, if you select previous periods, cost element one is called Ingredients A when, in the past, that cost component identified all ingredients.

-By inserting new cost components into the active one, we improved the actual price detail in material ledger reports without creating a new cost component structure.
+By inserting new cost components into the active cost component structure and following some sort and split rules, we improved the actual price detail in material ledger reports without losing cost

 Constantino Solis Prego